multitel-ai/urban-sound-classification-and-comparison/README.md

 ## Environement setup

-Python version recquired : 3.6 (higher might work).
+Python version recquired : 3.6 (higher work).
 We recommand first to create a new environment in conda/virtualenv then to activate it.

 Pip install